Friday, October 3, 2025

 Role in Modern Extension

-• Comprehensive Knowledge Delivery: Enable detailed exploration of complex agricultural topics.
+• Comprehensive Knowledge Delivery: Enable detailed exploration of complex topics

-• Enduring Reference: Provide long-term resources for repeated consultation.
+• Enduring Reference: Provide long-term resources for repeated use

-• Structured Learning Pathway: Guide readers from foundational to advanced concepts.
+• Structured Learning Pathway: Guide readers from basic to advanced concepts

-• Visual-Text Synergy: Enhance understanding through integrated diagrams and images.
+• Visual-Text Synergy: Greatly enhance understanding through integrated visuals

-• Training Support: Serve as core materials for farmer education programs.
+• Training Support: Serve as core material in farmer field schools and training programmes

-• Standardized Dissemination: Ensure consistent information across regions.
+• Standardized Dissemination: Ensure consistent messaging across regions and languages

 Types of Agricultural Booklets